git/git.github.io/SoC-2016-Ideas.md

 participate in the review of other patches, then you may also include links to discussions that would support your application.

+Students are strongly encourraged to send drafts of their proposal on the mailing-list before submitting it officially to GSoC to get feedback from the community.

 ## Note about the number of slots

 In 2016, the Git organization has very limited mentoring capacity.